Introduction

 Worst Background: Artisan

-A very narrow set of builds can benefit from the ability scores, Persuasion is utterly useless to characters who would consider this, and it’s saddled with the Crafter feat.
+A very narrow set of builds can benefit from the Ability Scores, proficiency in Persuasion is utterly useless to characters who would consider this, and it’s saddled with the Crafter feat.

 Worst Species: Halfling